nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-12-07-create-a-vhd-from-the-windows-server-2008-r2-image-disk/index.md

 ---
 title: Create a VHD from the Windows Server 2008 R2 Image disk
-description: "Learn how to easily create a VHD from a Windows Server 2008 R2 image disk with step-by-step instructions and essential tools.
-Simplify your setup today!"
+description: Learn how to easily create a VHD from a Windows Server 2008 R2 image disk with step-by-step instructions and essential tools.
+Simplify your setup today!
 date: 2009-12-07
 creator: Martin Hinshelwood
 id: "75"